-- Visitor goes to your ad and clicks through to landing page
+- Visitor goes to your ad and clicks through to your landing page.

-- They hit a landing page with tracking template that includes data such as keyword & gclid and where they are presented with a dynamic tracking number
+- They hit a landing page with a tracking template that is configured to provide URL parameters using data such as search keywords & google click ids.

-- Completed Goals are configured to trigger conversions in Adwords
+- Completed Goals can then be configured to trigger conversions in Google Ads

 You will need to add a gclid and keyword parameter mapper in Retreaver.
 Ensure your adwords also includes a parameter for gclid and keyword in your tracking template.